-In 2015 we introduced the AM-RCC conductors in our power cables and the result was outstanding.
-Since then we have been working on further improving our conductors, because although the result was already excellent, we saw room for significant improvement.
+In 2015 we introduced AM-RCC conductors into our Power cables, and the result was outstanding.
+Since then we have been working on further improvement of our conductors, because although the result was already very good, we saw room for significant improvement.

 These studies led to the creation of the new MARC© conductor, which stands for Multicore Annealed Ricable Conductor, and which is used throughout Magnus, Dedalus and Invictus.